 A United States Coast Guard certified Captain, Brian is one of a small group of full- time fly fishing guides in Northern Minnesota and Wisconsin and has been guiding anglers to steelhead, musky and smallmouth bass since the early 2000’s.
 His decades of experience exploring the region’s waterways and studying the fish that live there allow him to provide customers with the kind of unique outdoor experience that comes from in-depth, first hand knowledge of the resource.

-Brian grew up in the northern suburbs of Minneapolis, his mother a teacher and his father an avid fisherman.
-In 2001 he moved north, to Duluth and the western shores of Lake Superior to attend college at the University of Minnesota Duluth, where he studied business, but spent as much if not more time learning about fly fishing for steelhead.
-The opportunity for a ‘real’ job was not his top priority after finishing school, and he eventually started working at the Great Lakes Fly Shop where he would begin his guiding career, and develop an interest in photography along the way.
+Brian moved to Duluth and the western shores of Lake Superior to attend college at the University of Minnesota Duluth in 2001, where he studied business, but spent as much if not more time learning about fly fishing for steelhead.
+The opportunity for a ‘real’ job was not his top priority after finishing school, and he eventually started working at the Great Lakes Fly Shop where he would begin his guiding career in 2006, and develop an interest in photography along the way.

-In November of 2011 Brian had the good fortune to put his dad on the biggest musky of his life- caught on a fly that he created.
+An all-time career highlight came in November of 2011, when Brian had the good fortune to put his dad on the biggest musky of his life- caught on a fly that he created.
 His younger brother also caught the first musky of his life that day, on a fly as well.
 The high point of that season for sure, and one of the most cherished moments in his angling career.

-In his own words… “I really enjoy giving folks a totally unique experience and showing off the amazing variety of fisheries we are blessed with in the northwoods.
-We live in an ever-advancing world of man-made technologies and its easy to lose sight of what’s natural and ‘real’.
-Guiding has given my the opportunity to spend a majority of my time outside studying what goes on in nature and sharing what I’ve learned with other people.
+“I really enjoy giving folks a totally unique experience and showing off the amazing variety of fisheries we are blessed with in the northwoods.
+We live in an ever-advancing world of man-made technologies and it’s easy to lose sight of what is natural and ‘real’.
+Guiding has given me the opportunity to spend a majority of my time outside studying what goes on in nature and sharing what I’ve learned with other people.
 For me it couldn’t get any better!”